 Pixieland Restored – This short video shows old footage of the Log Flume at Pixieland.
 It also explains more about the reclamation project on the site of the former park.

-Rattlesnake Rapids (coming soon)
+Rattlesnake Rapids (in progress)

 Lagoon to open; new rides planned.
 Deseret News, 26 Mar 1975.

 Irvine, Arnold.
 Soon…Lagoon can turn a frown upside down.
 Deseret News, 5 Apr 1975.

 Spend your 13th with DesNews.
 Deseret News, 11 Jun 1975.

 Rosebrock, Don.
 Lagoon seeks to use street in Farmington for expansion.
 Deseret News, 22 Jan 1991.

 Rosebrock, Don.
 Proposal to shut Lagoon Lane tabled.
 Deseret News, 8 Feb 1991.